Harvard style referencing is the most commonly used system at

 Harvard, you do this by putting the author’s name, publication

-year, and page number in round brackets.
+year, and page number (if applicable) in round

 Example: (Ayra, 2003, p.41)